bleggett/yasnippets-angular2/README.md

 - `M-x yas-reload-all` to refresh yasnippet and load the new snippets.

 ## Contributing/Issues
-Feel free to fork/extend/correct/add to these snippets, they're basic and I just wanted a quick way to stamp out an ng2 Component definition in Emacs.
+Feel free to fork/extend/correct/add to these snippets, they're basic and I just wanted a quick way to stamp out an ng2 Component definition in [Spacemacs](http://spacemacs.org/).